kaibeckers/kaibeckers/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-I'm currently working on a few projects, including:
+I'm currently working on a few projects.
-- Discord Bots
-- VPS Setup Script (coming later!)
-- ..and more later